ironbar/orangutan/reports/04_Modeling.md

 **I have fixed a bug in the memory of the model on the test and now the bouncing has dissapear and it navigates better.**

+#### 5. Spatial reasoning

+> Navigation in restricted environments.
+> Memory of exploration.
+> Understanding gravity.

+I think that restricted environments could be referring to labyrinths.
+Gravity could be a mention to navigation on top of platforms or to push objects to fall.
+However pushing objects to get food seems like a feature for category 10 causal reasoning.
+Gravity could also be referring to jumping between platforms.

+#### 9. Advanced choices

+> Compare different paths of rewards and choose the best one.
+> This category tests the agent's ability to make more complex decisions to ensure it gets the highest possible reward.
+Expect tests with choices that lead to different achievable rewards.

+I have prepared some random tests that use the scenario from forcedchoice and could be used for training.

 #### Megatrain

 After some experiments it has been difficult to improve in a single category only.
 Instead of that I'm going to to train